2023 Read with Jenna Book Club List: The Best Books Ranked

 It’s a rocky road as she struggles to recover, but it ends on a hopeful note.
 This one would be a great book for book clubs to discuss.
 I also LOVED listening to it on audio, the narrator really nailed the cadence of Sonya’s thoughts.

-Nina Riva is having her annual summer party that is famous for its epic scale and exclusivity.
+Nina Riva is having her annual summer party which is famous for its epic scale and exclusivity.
 But this year, the party will end with devastation.
+Nina and her siblings are famous children of one of the biggest rock stars of all time and they each have their secrets.
+Perfect for a list of books about music, right?

 I have loved the last two books by Taylor Jenkins Reid so much that I often recommend them to friends for their universal appeal.
-I had high hopes for this book but it didn’t quite live up to my expectations.
-I enjoyed the book but I felt that it was a little drawn out at times.
+I had high hopes for this family saga but it didn’t quite live up to my expectations.

 Evvie Drake

-I just adored this book.
-It was such a sweet and light romance.
-When Evvie’s husband dies unexpectedly in a car crash, she is still staying in her house a year later.
-Everyone in her small town thinks that she is overcome with grief but in actuality, it is guilt.
 Dean is a retired major league baseball pitcher who woke up one day and was unable to throw the ball over the plate.
-When he moves into the apartment in the back of Evvie’s house the two become friends and agree to never talk about baseball or the dead husband.
-This book was an easy and enjoyable read.
+When he moves into the apartment in the back of Evvie’s house the two become friends and agree to never talk about baseball or her husband.

 White Ivy and others on the Read with Jenna book club list